 The Base Tail parameter lets you control the appearance of material reflections by adjusting their "tail falloff".

+You can increase the tail of the base layer's bidirectional scattering distribution (GGX-BSDF), or in simple terms, control stronger reflections outside of reflection (peaks) highlights.
 To translate that from “light transport speak”, it means reflections will take on a softer and more distributed look with higher Tail values.
-While similar to raising the Roughness (or reducing Glossiness), the result is very different, with a softer look that gives more “depth” to the material.
-This is especially useful for metals (but can be used with all material types).
+While similar to raising the Roughness, the result is very different, with the sharp reflection still visible, and a softer pearly look that gives more “depth” to the surface.

 Where to find it?